Facebook has announced it is acquiring Oculus, the company behind the Oculus Rift virtual reality headset, for $2 billion.

 Mark Zuckerberg, Founder and CEO of Facebook, has revealed the social media giant has acquired the company in an attempt to be part of the technological future.

 “Mobile is the platform of today, and now we’re also getting ready for the platforms of tomorrow,” said Zuckerberg.
-“Oculus has the chance to create the most social platform ever, and change the way we work, play and communicate.”

 According to Zuckerberg, Facebook will support Oculus’ plans for immersive gaming that it “hopes to accelerate” and help develop partnerships to make sure Oculus Rift support more games.